drewherron/aaruchive/README.md

 ```
 Options:
-  -i, --input FILE      Text file with list of directories to back up (one per line)
+  -i, --input FILE      Text file with list of directories and files to back up (one per line)
   -o, --output DIR      Directory where backups will be stored
   -e, --exclude FILE    Optional: Text file with exclusion patterns (one per line)
   -p, --path-exclude FILE  Optional: Text file with absolute paths to exclude
   -s, --strip-prefix DIR   Optional: Remove this prefix from source paths in output
+  -d, --delete             Optional: Delete files from destination that don't exist in source
   -h, --help            Display help message
 ```

-### Directory List Format
+### Input File Format

-Create a text file with one directory path per line:
+Create a text file with one directory or file path per line.
+You can mix both directories and individual files:

 ```
 /home/user/Documents
 /home/user/Pictures
+/home/user/.bashrc
+/home/user/important-file.txt
 /var/www
 ```

+- **Directories**: Will be backed up recursively with all contents
+- **Individual files**: Will be backed up to the appropriate location in the backup structure
+- **Trailing slashes**: Optional on directories, automatically handled

 ### Pattern Exclusion Format